PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.2.0.md

 Similar to previous work, we use a multi-stage training approach.
 With the 3D DiT architecture, all parameters can be transferred from images to videos without loss.
 To explore training costs, all parameters of the diffusion model are trained from scratch.
 Therefore, we first train an text-to-image model, using the training strategy from [Pixart-alpha](https://arxiv.org/abs/2310.00426).

 The video model is initialized with weights from a 480p image model.
 We first train 480p videos with 29 frames.
 Next, we adapt the weights to 720p resolution, training on approximately 7 million samples from panda70m, filtered for aesthetic quality and motion.
-Finally, we refine the model with a higher-quality (HQ) subset of 1 million samples for fine-tuning 93-frame 720p videos.
+Finally, we refine the model with a higher-quality (HQ) subset of 1 million samples.
+After that, we use a filtered data (collected in v1.1.0) for fine-tuning 93-frame 720p videos.
 Below is our training card.

 | Name | Stage 1 | Stage 2 | Stage 3 | Stage 4 |Stage 5 |
 |---|---|---|---|---|---|